amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 Follow these steps to troubleshoot rate limit issues:

 1. **Verify adherence to best practices** by reviewing the “Best practices for optimizing API usage” section.
 If you use a [partner application](https://marketplace.cisco.com/en-US/home), contact the developer to discuss the application behavior or budget consumption.
-2. **Check recent API activity** on the Meraki dashboard.
-See [Checking recent API activity](https://developer.cisco.com/meraki/api-v1/get-organization-api-requests-overview-response-codes-by-interval/)
+2. **Check recent API activity** on the Meraki dashboard using this [guide](https://developer.cisco.com/meraki/api-v1/get-organization-api-requests-overview-response-codes-by-interval/)
-3. **Audit your scripts** that run with little to no maintenance.
-These can degrade performance and unnecessarily consume your call budget.
-See [Audit your organization's API consumption](https://developer.cisco.com/meraki/api-v1/get-organization-api-requests/).
+3. **Audit your scripts** that run without regular maintenance.
+Such scripts can degrade performance and consume your call budget.
+To monitor usage, [audit your organization's API consumption](https://developer.cisco.com/meraki/api-v1/get-organization-api-requests/).

-**Result**: You will identify what caused the exceeded rate limits.
+**Result**: You can identify the cause of the exceeded rate limits.

 # References
-- For more information about call budgets and rate limits, see the [our developer community](https://community.meraki.com/t5/Developers-APIs/bd-p/api).
+- For more information about call budgets and rate limits, visit the [Meraki developer community](https://community.meraki.com/t5/Developers-APIs/bd-p/api).
 - Meraki uses the [token bucket model](https://en.wikipedia.org/wiki/Token_bucket) to implement this rate-limiting mechanism.